pantheon-systems/update-tool/README.md

 *Production:* In production, this tool uses the credentials defined in the [pantheon-systems/updatinator](https://github.com/pantheon-systems/updatinator) project.

-*Testing:* CircleCI needs a GitHub token for a service account that has access to the projects in the [test-configurations.yml](tests/fixtures/home/test-configuration.yml) fixtures file.
-Currently, the github user pantheon-ci-bot is being used.
+*Testing:* GitHub Actions needs a GitHub token for a service account that has access to the projects in the [test-configurations.yml](tests/fixtures/home/test-configuration.yml) fixtures file.
+Currently, the GitHub user `pantheon-ci-bot` is being used.
 Access it via:

 ```
 pvault production read secret/github/access-tokens/pantheon-ci-bot